How I traded my first software project 15 years ago

 While I expected this after reading so many examples from the Rust book, it's still surprising how much Rust ownership constraints forces you to structure your code in a different way in order to match the safety constraints.
 Luckily, I've found the rustc errors to be (mostly) explanatory, although the suggested solution wasn't always what I needed.
 Maybe this little program lacks depth, but it seems to me that the Rust team has taken to heart the initial criticisms that rustc errors were hard to grok.

 Since this is a clock, I was surprised to find no date/time package in the rust standard library.
 But the rust cookbook recommends using chrono, which looks like the de-facto crate for this job.
 It looks quite good and is well documented, but it's hard to discover such a crucial missing part when you're doing offline work and can't go search for crates.

 The rewrite differs from the original a bit since it uses SDL2 instead of SDL 1.2.
 It also uses an event pump instead to build an event loop, instead of a manually built one.
 Unlike games, this program does not need to update at 60 frames per second, but at best only once per second.
 The original program had two updates per second as an heuristic not to miss updates.
 This time I wanted to be a bit more clever with the event loop, and only update on window events (window just reappeared) or every second.
 Unfortunately, there's no timer event in SDL, so my solution is a bit hackish: the program just checks if the second changed to do the refresh.

 In the end, the new program seems to consume more CPU resources than the original, but I haven't looked in depth at the cause (rust-c ffi?
 SDL2 event loop?); this will be an area of improvement for future work.

-Update June 14, 2020: I have now fixed the higher CPU usage has been fixed, and it was due to misunderstanding how events work in SDL2.
+Update June 14, 2020: I have now fixed the higher CPU usage, and it was due to misunderstanding how events work in SDL2.